liz-in-tech/blog/src/posts/llm/027_distribution_and_parallelism_3.md

 - MLP / Feedforward layers
 - MHA / Multi-Head Attention

-Here, each block represents a computation block, with green blocks representing forward propagation of attention blocks (MHA), cyan blocks representing forward propagation of feedforward networks (MLP), pink blocks representing backward propagation of MHA, and purple blocks representing backward propagation of MLP, with numbers on the blocks indicating micro-batch IDs
+Note: Here, each block in the diagram represents a computation block.
+Green blocks represent the forward pass of the attention block (MHA), cyan blocks represent the forward pass of the feed-forward neural network (MLP), pink blocks represent the backward pass of MHA, and purple blocks represent the backward pass of MLP.
+The numbers on the blocks indicate the micro-batch IDs.
+Each batch is divided into 8 micro-batches, and each square represents 4 layers.
+The same micro-batch across 4 GPUs covers 16 layers.

 ![](../../assets/027_pp_interleaved_schedule.png)